 Julie Struthers

-Julie Struthers is an associate solicitor in the medical negligence department.
+Julie Struthers is a senior associate solicitor in the medical negligence department.

-Julie is an associate solicitor working in the clinical negligence department in Manchester.
+Julie is a senior associate solicitor working in the clinical negligence department in Manchester.
 She assists Stephen Jones and Brendan Hope on a wide range of complex cases on behalf of adults and children who have suffered serious or fatal injury following negligent medical care.

 Prior to her legal training Julie completed a medical degree at Newcastle University graduating in 2010.
 She worked as junior doctor in London gaining experience of cardiology, geriatrics and acute medicine.